minaeshak/flask-hello-world-cicd/Readme.md

 ### High Availability

-- **Multiple Replicas in Kubernetes**: Deployed the Flask application with at least 3 replicas to ensure high availability.
+- **Multiple Replicas in Kubernetes**: Deployed the Flask application with at least 3 replicas to ensure high availability and `maxUnavailable` set to 2 to ensure 2 pods running.
 - **Rolling Updates**: Used Kubernetes rolling updates for zero-downtime deployments.

 ### Image Optimization